WqVoon/Linux-0.11-MacOS/README.md

 # Linux-0.11

-The old Linux kernel source ver 0.11 runnable on MacOS, codes were modified to be compiled by moderen i386 elf toolkit.
+The old Linux kernel source ver 0.11 runnable on MacOS, codes were modified to be compiled by modern i386 elf toolkit.

 Tested on `MacOS Sonoma 14.2`.